tbsKng/starter-hugo-academic/content/working_papers/FirmHet_CapitalMarkets/index.md

 publication: ""
 publication_short: ""

-abstract: "I examines how financial constraints shape the transmission of aggregate external equity financing shocks to firms' equity issuance, changes in outstanding debt, and investment.
-I construct an instrument for aggregate equity financing shocks from firm-level data using the Granular Instrumental Variable (GIV) method.
-The empirical analysis reveals marked heterogeneity in firms’ responses: financially unconstrained firms, as proxied by high cash holdings and dividend-paying status, increase equity issuance significantly by about 1.2 percentage points, substitute equity for debt, and significantly increase investment when capital market conditions improve.
-Highly leveraged firms in contrast refuse both to issue new equity and to reduce outstanding debt consistent with the leverage ratchet effect.
-In line with existing evidence on the adverse effects of debt overhang, highly leveraged firms invest 2 percentage points less compared to the average firm in the sample.
-These findings underscore the importance of considering firm heterogeneity in capital market frictions."
+abstract: "I examine how financial constraints shape the transmission of aggregate external equity financing shocks to firms' equity issuance, outstanding debt, and investment.
+I construct a novel instrument for aggregate equity financing shocks from firm-level data using the Granular Instrumental Variable (GIV) strategy.
+ I find that financially unconstrained firms--characterized by high cash holdings and dividend-paying status--increase equity issuance by 1.8–2.0 percentage points, substitute equity for debt, and boost investment when capital market conditions improve.
+Highly leveraged firms, in contrast, refuse both to issue new equity and to reduce outstanding debt, consistent with the leverage ratchet effect.
+The debt overhang of highly leveraged firms results in 1.9 percentage points lower investment rates compared to the average firm.
+These results emphasize the crucial role of financial constraints in external equity financing and highlight the broader macroeconomic implications of debt overhang."

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.